How the current ratio formula works and how your small business can use it

 How to interpret your current ratio

-The current ratio changes over the course of a billing cycle, so it’s a good idea to measure it at the same time every month.
-That way you’re comparing like for like, and you can see the long-term trend of the current ratio.
+The current ratio changes over a billing cycle, so measure it at the same time every month.
+That way you're comparing like for like, and you can see the long-term trend of the current ratio.

-While there’s plenty to learn from your current ratio analysis, remember, it’s only one view of your finances.
+Your current ratio is only one view of your finances.
 Combine it with other profitability ratios and cash flow forecasts to assess and manage your finances.

 Current ratio vs quick ratio and other liquidity ratios

-Using a combination of financial ratios can tell you how much cash you have available at different times, for different purposes.
-Learn more about these metrics in our guide to liquidity ratios.
+Using a combination of financial ratios can show you how much cash you have available at different times, for different purposes.
+Learn more in the guide to liquidity ratios.

 Current ratio in relation to working capital and cash flow

-• Cash flow refers to the general availability of cash in your business.
-It looks at the net amount of money moving in and out of your bank account.
+• Cash flow: the net amount of money moving in and out of your business bank accounts

 What are the limitations of using the current ratio?